 Three-phase power is an AC system with three voltages of the same frequency, spaced 120120^\circ apart in phase.
 In a balanced system, that spacing lets the total power delivered to the load stay constant over time, which is a major reason three-phase power is used for grids, factories, and motors.

-Think of three sinusoidal voltages that are copies of each other, except each one is shifted by one-third of a cycle:
+Picture three sinusoidal voltages that are copies of each other, except each is shifted by one-third of a cycle:

 va=Vmsin(ωt),vb=Vmsin(ωt120),vc=Vmsin(ωt240)v_a = V_m \sin(\omega t), \qquad v_b = V_m \sin(\omega t - 120^\circ), \qquad v_c = V_m \sin(\omega t - 240^\circ)